WHAT IS WAGYU BEEF?

 It is this natural predisposition for storing intramuscular fat that makes Wagyu Beef cattle so unique and sadly so exploited.
 Let's take a look at the good and the bad sides to Wagyu Beef.

 THE PROBLEM WITH WAGYU BEEF FROM JAPAN.

-- Feeding the wagyu cattle, a range of high carbohydrate/high fat foodstuffs such as white rice, grains, bread, beans, and olive peel.
+- Feeding the Wagyu cattle, a range of high carbohydrates / high-fat foodstuffs such as white rice, grains, bread, beans, and olive peel.
 Even dark chocolate is used.
-Such an unnatural diet may lead to the elusive A5 marble score but will cause bloat, liver damage and chronic cramping in the animal.
+Such an unnatural diet may lead to the elusive A5 marble score but will cause bloat, liver damage, and chronic cramping in the animal.

 - Artificially increasing appetite by forcing the wagyu cattle to drink beer or even sake (Japanese rice wine) in summer months to boost calories and appetite i.e the munchies so the beef cattle eat even more.

 - Keeping the wagyu beef cattle in fattening feedlots almost exclusively indoors to reduce movement and minimize exercise ensures further fattening of the wagyu cattle but damaging joints and hooves.